semantic-release/git/README.md

 Verify the access to the remote Git repository, the commit `message` format and the `assets` option configuration.

-## publish
+## prepare

-Publish a release commit, including configurable files.
+Create a release commit, including configurable files.

 ## Configuration